skyepaphora/PhD_Thesis/README.md

 * We can adjust: normalize power such that it's equal to the average power.
 * The idea is to get it to c = 1 I guess

+#### June 25: BSS
+* went over BSS framework from Senay
+* Consider reviewing Kayhan EP paper
+* We got a bit tangled up: what kind of object is the cross spectral power?
+A vector?
+Matrix?
+Before section 3.
+* **CODING:** can I recreate figures 3 and 4?
+These suggest the estimators are incredibly accurate under simulated conditions, even with noise
+* Note that figures uhh 5 and 6 I think? are all messed up.
+She seems to have added the original source 1 signal to sources 2 and 3, only in the plots (part a)

 ---

 ## Task breakdown